orottier/web-audio-api-rs/README.md

 });
 ```

-For real-time and interactive applications where low latency is very important, you should instead rely on the JACK backend provided by `cpal`.
-To that end you will need to have a running JACK server and build your application with the `cpal-jack` feature, e.g. `cargo run --release --features "cpal-jack" --example microphone`.
+For real-time and interactive applications where low latency is crucial, you should instead rely on the JACK backend provided by `cpal`.
+To that end you will need a running JACK server and build your application with the `cpal-jack` feature, e.g. `cargo run --release --features "cpal-jack" --example microphone`.

 ## Contributing